nij96969/Learn-To-Build/design-pattern-ts/structural/adapter/ReadMe.md

-You're on the right track!
-Here's a **refined and professional version** of your README explanation, keeping it concise, clear, and technically sound:

----

 ## 🧩 Adapter Pattern – Payment Gateway Example

 This implementation demonstrates the **Adapter Pattern**, which is particularly useful when integrating **multiple external systems** with **incompatible interfaces**.